KumarPrashantCeptes/training_projectdemo/README.md

 # training_projectdemo

-this is the first demo project.
+This is the first demo project.

-i have changed something in my code.
+I have changed something in my code.